-In a mixing bowl with an electric mixer, beat the butter with the sugar until light and fluffy.
-Add the egg, 1/4 cup of water, and vanilla extract.
+In a mixing bowl, beat the butter with the sugar until light and fluffy with the help of an electric mixer.
+Add the egg, water, and vanilla extract.
 Beat until well blended.

 In a separate bowl, combine the flour, baking soda, and salt.
 Stir with a spoon or whisk to blend.

-Stir the flour mixture into the first mixture until smooth and well blended.
+Stir the flour mixture into the butter mixture until the dough is smooth, malleable, and well blended.

-Drop the cookie dough by teaspoonfuls onto the prepared cookie sheets.
+Using a teaspoon, drop the cookie dough onto the prepared cookie sheets.

-Place about 1/2 teaspoon of the date mixture on the top of each drop cookie and then place a small dab of cookie dough on top of the date mixture.
+Place about 1/2 teaspoon of the date mixture on the top of each drop cookie and then place a small dab of cookie dough on top of the date mixture to "close" the cookie.

 Bake the cookies in the preheated oven for 10 to 12 minutes.